Leisure Suit Larry 5: Passionate Patti Does a Little Undercover Work: Development

-Production of Larry 5 proceeded under producer Guruka Singh Khalsa with Lowe as writer/director and Bill Davis as creative director.
+Production was led by producer Guruka Singh Khalsa, with Lowe as writer/director and Bill Davis as creative director.
 The team completed the game in 1991 for MS-DOS, Amiga, and Macintosh platforms.
-By September 1991, Leisure Suit Larry 5 was released with its trademark blend of point-and-click gameplay, updated VGA art, and the series' bawdy humor.
-Its development exemplified the era's shift at Sierra to VGA graphics and icon interfaces, and the game's lighter difficulty and interface innovations influenced the design of subsequent Sierra adventures.
+Leisure Suit Larry 5 was released in September 1991.

 Reception

 The game sold 125,000 copies within a month.
 Al Lowe has said that each game in the Leisure Suit Larry franchise, including Leisure Suit Larry 5, sold over 250,000 copies.
 According to Sierra, combined sales of the Larry series surpassed 1.4 million units by the end of March 1996, before the release of Leisure Suit Larry: Love for Sail!
 The total sales of the first five Leisure Suit Larry games had surpassed 2 million copies by the time of Love for Sail!s launch.

 Computer Gaming World called Leisure Suit Larry 5 "a thoroughly enjoyable game".